ChristopheLallement/ScreenConnect-UserEnum/README.md

 # ScreenConnect-UserEnum

-ConnectWise also known as ScreenConnect has a userenum vulnerability This is an user enumeration tool for that
+ConnectWise also known as ScreenConnect has a userenum vulnerability.
+This is an user enumeration tool for that

 ##  CVE-2019-16516